luk036/luk036.github.io/proglang/beamer.md

 \centering
 \input{pole2polar.tikz}
 \caption{Example of constructing
-    the polar of a point}
+    the polar of a point}%
+\label{fig:pole2polar}
 \end{figure}

 \columnsend

 ## Table

+Simple tables can be generated using Markdown.

 \scriptsize